Gene Demby: NPR Code Switch

-Demby debuted the NPR project Code Switch on April 7, 2013 with an introductory essay that met with immediate acclaim; writing at Complex, Jason Parham said that if the essay "'How Code-Switching Explains The World' is any indication of the content to come, we couldn't be more excited."
+Demby debuted the NPR project Code Switch on April 7, 2013, with an introductory essay that met with immediate acclaim; writing for Complex, Jason Parham said if "'How Code-Switching Explains The World' is any indication of the content to come, we couldn't be more excited."

-In 2016, Demby and cohost Shereen Marisol Meraji debuted what Harvard's Neiman Lab called "the long-awaited podcast" from Code Switch.
+In 2016, Demby and cohost Shereen Marisol Meraji debuted what the Nieman Foundation for Journalism called "the long-awaited podcast" from Code Switch.